PravalikaNaidu/Google_Cloud_BigTable/README.md

 # Google_Cloud_BigTable
-Initially write the dependencies of Google cloud big-table in package.json Create a big table using Cloud Functions and insert data to the table Read the data and print the console in JSON format Delete the specific row and write the result in JSON format Delete the table
+Initially write the dependencies of Google cloud big-table in package.json.

+1.Create a big table using Cloud Functions and insert data to the table.

+2.Read the data and print the console in JSON format.

+3.Delete the specific row and write the result in JSON format.

+4.Delete the table